Resource Sharing

 Annual Participation Fee

-Northern New York Library Network will send invoices to each participating school each fall and payment will be due within 30 days of receipt.
-Additional content purchased by any participating school is not subject to any additional Overdrive fees
+The Northern New York Library Network will send invoices to each participating school each fall and payment will be due within 30 days of receipt.
+A Participating College may select additional Digital Content subject to standard terms and pricing.
+Contact the NNYLN facilitator to purchase additional credits.

 Thanks for your interest!
 This is genuinely a good deal if it fits your library’s collection goals or strategy.
 Questions can be sent to meg@nnyln.org.